 The mall’s main draw is the Scranton Welcomes You sign from the show’s opening credits.
 This is located on the second floor.

-The building was almost completely deserted during our visit.
+The building was almost completely deserted during our visit due to the COVID-19 pandemic.
 Many of the businesses were shuttered.

 Some of the murals on those closed businesses were pretty nice though.

 Additional Resources for finding Shooting Locations in Scranton

 Since our visit to Scranton was very brief, we only visited two filming locations.
 If you’re looking for a more comprehensive guide to The Office shooting locations in Scranton, I recommend the following sites: